1 / 10

 "Typical, isn’t it?
 You wait years for an all-electric prestige SUV, and then several come along at once."

-The Jaguar has the sporty side of things sewn up thanks to its eye-widening speed and sharp handling, whereas the Audi E-Tron majors on being an electric SUV that feels like a luxury limousine thanks to its cosseting ride, sensational refinement and impressive interior quality.
-So what trump card does that leave for the EQC to play?
+The Jaguar I-Pace has the sporty side of things sewn up thanks to its eye-widening speed and sharp handling, whereas the Audi e-tron majors on being an electric SUV that feels like a luxury limousine thanks to its cosseting ride, sensational refinement and impressive interior quality.
+So what trump card does that leave for the Mercedes-Benz EQC to play?

 Step forward, MBUX.
 This is Mercedes’ latest generation of infotainment tech, and it brings all sorts of different functionality together into one visually stunning and easy-to-use package.